ggggggggg/Physical.jl/README.md

 0.0685217659 slug
 ```

 Planned features: LaTex printing in iJulia, a function that guesses a nice ways to simplifiy the units.
-I will definitly include the most accurate fundamental units from CODATA.
+Maximally accurate fundamental units from CODATA.